threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_first_solution.md

     ![SSH key](ubuntu_sshkey.png)

-6. The next step is to choose the expiration time of your ubuntu reservation.
+6. The next step is to choose the expiration time of your Ubuntu reservation.
 Each capacity reservation made on the grid is always bound to an expiration date.
 Once the date is reached, the capacity is released back to the grid and your workloads deleted.

-    For this tutorial one day will be more then enough.
+    For this tutorial one day will be more than enough.

     ![Expiration time](chatflow_expiration.png)